-Equine Therapy (also called Equine Assisted Psychotherapy or EAP) has long been a part of the excellent clinical services we offer at Sunrise.
+Equine Therapy (also called Equine Assisted Psychotherapy or EAP) has long been a part of the clinical services offered at Sunrise.
 Each Equine Assisted Therapy session is facilitated by a master’s level therapist, along with an experienced equine specialist.
 Our equine therapy team members are trained by EAGALA, the leading provider of education, standards, and support to equine therapists.

-Equine Therapy is centered on metaphors.
-These metaphors mirror real life on many different levels and are used to raise young women’s awareness of the issues they carry.
-As individual issues arise within the equine setting the girls have en-vivo opportunities to work through such issues.
-Equine therapy is an effective modality to learn skills such as teamwork, communication, and problem-solving.
+Equine Therapy is centered on metaphors that mirror real life on many different levels and are used to raise young child’s awareness of the issues they carry.
+As individual issues arise within the equine setting, the students have en-vivo opportunities to work through such issues.
 It provides a natural setting in which to face fears and increase confidence and self-esteem.
-These sessions with our girls help address a variety of behaviors, including:
+These sessions with our students help address a variety of behaviors, including:

-Following Equine Therapy sessions, our horse trainers spend time teaching the girls about horse safety; grooming, caring for, and saddling horses; leading and tying; mounting and dismounting; saddle posture; and preparing horses for riding.
-Our girls can also participate in free riding and private riding lessons as we continue our tradition of offering our students a top-quality, community integrated and experiential education.
+Following Equine Therapy sessions, our horse trainers spend time teaching the students about horse safety; grooming, caring for, and saddling horses; leading and tying; mounting and dismounting; saddle posture; and preparing horses for riding.
+Our students can also participate in free riding and private riding lessons as we continue our tradition of offering our students a top-quality, community-integrated, and experiential education.

 In addition to our weekly Equine Therapy sessions, we include a horsemanship class as part of our academic curriculum.
-This class increases both the number of girls who can participate at once as well as the time each girl will spend learning about, and caring for, our horses.
+This class increases both the number of students who can participate at once as well as the time each student will spend learning about, and caring for, our horses.